hevnsnt/norecognition/README.md

 * **Goal Test Rate:** ~**100,000 tests/minute** (~140x increase)
 * **Time to Target:** **~2 Months** 🎉YAY🎉

+### What we need

+We need approximately **$20,000** to push this research forward.
+This funding will be strategically allocated to:
+* Acquire essential hardware (e.g., two NVIDIA DGX Spark nodes).
+* Generate high-quality, real-world images through professional photography.
+* Begin our first production run of testing fabrics.

-Want to read more on our justification and decision matrix on testing hardware?
+Want to read more about our justification and decision matrix for testing hardware?
 [Hardware Recommendation for Fuzzer Performance Scaling.md](./Hardware%20Recommendation%20for%20Fuzzer%20Performance%20Scaling.md)

 ### Can You Help Us Bridge the Gap? 🤝